 Chai Spiced Breakfast Prunes

-These breakfast prunes, preserved in black tea, honey, and plenty of warming spices, make a wonderful addition to your morning porridge, are delicious stirred through yoghurt, and can replace dates in a batch of extra special scones.
+These breakfast prunes, preserved in black tea, honey, and plenty of warming spices, make a wonderful addition to your morning porridge, are delicious on top of a bowl of porridge, with granola and yoghurt, or with rice pudding.

 Ingredients: